oliverkwebb/oliverkwebb.github.io/content/articles/newtime.md

 end
 ```

-I'm making my own C time API not because I expect it to have widespread use.
+The library I describe in this article was not made because I expect it to have widespread use.
 But as a proof of concept of what could've been, and to illustrate some of the subtler design flaws of the time library.

 ## Scope